benjaminwgordon/Sliding-Window-Pattern-Lesson/README.md

 [0,1,4,3,5,6,**4,3,2,3,4**,5] => [4,3,2,3,4] => add 4, subtract 6 | currentSum = 16<br>
 [0,1,4,3,5,6,4,**3,2,3,4,5**] => [3,2,3,4,5] => add 5, subtract 4 | currentSum = 17<br>

 <h3>Right now this does not look like a huge improvement, but what if our window was 10 elements long, or 100, or 1000?
-Instead of doing 1000 operations for each window, now we only do 2. </h3>
+Instead of adding up all 1000 elements in our window, we only need to add the entering element and subtract the leaving element. </h3>

 <h3>This is the power of the sliding window pattern</h3>
 <br>